obshtestvo/signali-theme/README.md

 rendering template engines; rendering gettext files into json and many many others](http://webpack.github.io/docs/list-of-loaders.html)

 #### Web components emulation
+**EDIT**: Using skate revealed many drawbacks that are not clearly stated.
+Currently it's better to do a React-based app.

 The project doesn't use the [webcomponents polyfill](https://github.com/webcomponents/webcomponentsjs) because it too cutting-edge and easily causes problems even in modern browsers.